-For those of you that have read my ‘Health and Well-being’ articles before, you may be aware of some of my dieting struggles.
+For those of you who have read my ‘Health and Well-being’ articles before, you may be aware of some of my dieting struggles.
 This post is very well detailed; I have never shared this story fully before and if you manage to read to the end, I hope it resonates in some way with you.

 My teenage years were a blur of deep insecurity and food starvation.
 There was something self-satisfying about being able to hold off eating – for long periods.
 I remember being 12 and stepping on the scales; comparing weight with two of my friends.
 I weighed the most and they said, “Laura’s the heaviest”.